Showcase-Joz/t4tf/README.md

 ## Installation

 1. Open **VS Code** and traverse to the folder you want to put your project in.
-2. Right click the folder name and _go to with terminal_
+2. Right click the folder name and _open with terminal_
 3. In the terminal window, type `git clone https://github.com/Showcase-Joz/barebones-v4.git`

 **OR** Download the repo - [https://github.com/Showcase-Joz/barebones-v4.git](https://github.com/Showcase-Joz/barebones-v4.git) to a suitable folder on your system.